 In addition to planning how you'll prep for the PSAT, you should ask yourself another important question: how will you stay motivated?
 Staying motivated is key to sustaining your studying.
 Why do you want to do well on the PSAT?
 What drives you?

-Some reasons to strive to become a National Merit Semifinalist are academic recognition, scholarship money, and getting into college.
+Some reasons students strive to become National Merit Semifinalists are academic recognition, scholarship money, and getting into college.
 What are your own personal reasons?
 Write down your ideas, and look back at this list for inspiration whenever you feel your motivation lagging.

 Since the PSAT is closely linked to the SAT, any studying you do now will definitely pay off when you take the SAT.
 Plus, it’s probably easier for you to find free time now than when you’re immersed in college applications senior year.

 Achieving a qualifying score or higher takes a lot of hard work.
-The benefits of this hard work don’t end when you get your certificate in the mail from the National Merit Scholarship Corporation recognizing you as a semifinalist in September of your senior year.
+The benefits of this hard work don’t end when you get a certificate in the mail from the NMSC recognizing you as a semifinalist in September of your senior year.

-You can prove to yourself and others the depth of your commitment and drive, and that you can put hopes into action and dreams into determination.
-After all, this focused, purposeful effort is the key to achieving success in anything that you do.
+You can prove to yourself and to others the depth of your commitment and drive by putting your hopes into action and your dreams into determination.
+After all, this focused, purposeful effort is the key to achieving success in anything you do!

 Being named Semifinalist is just the first step.
-Learn what it takes to become a National Merit Finalist and how to increase your chances of winning.
+Learn what it takes to become a National Merit Finalist and how to increase your chances of winning a scholarship.

-Did you know there are four kinds of National Merit Scholarships and over 8,000 are awarded?
-Learn more about the various scholarships here.
+Did you know there are four kinds of National Merit Scholarships and more than 8,000 are awarded each year?
+Read all about the various scholarships here.

 Want to score a perfect SAT score?
-Read our guide on how to do that, written by an SAT perfect scorer.
+Check out our easy-to-read guide on how to do just that, written by an expert 1600 scorer.